FAQs

 What piano methods do you use?

-For intermediate and advanced students, I create an individually-crafted course of repertoire and technique based on the student's goals and interests.
-I often use the Masterwork Classics series for intermediate and early advanced students.
-For advanced students, I go straight to the source: the score of music by the composers my student is studying (e.g., Beethoven’s Piano Sonatas, Chopin’s Études, etc.).
+I create an individually-crafted course of repertoire and technique based on each of my student's goals and interests.
+For intermediate through early advanced students, I use the Masterwork Classics series as the foundation of my teaching due to its focus on pieces from across music history, along with Bartók’s Mikrokosmos and other supplemental books focusing on technique.
+For more advanced students, I go straight to the source: the scores of the music my students are studying (e.g., Beethoven’s Piano Sonatas, Chopin’s Études, Grieg’s Lyric Pieces, etc.).